digtalpowrr/XSLTProcessor/README.md

 Feel free to modify these as you see fit, or create your own transforms.

-The default set of xslt are intended to transform the output of files from the Data Accessioner 1.0, 1.1, and 1.2.
+The default set of xslt are intended to transform the output of files from Data Accessioner versions 1.0, 1.1, and 1.2.

 ## Install